nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

       "id": 1,
       "title": "The godfather",
       "releaseDate": "1972-03-14",
       "overview": "Spanning the years 1945 to 1955, a chronicle of the fictional Italian-American Corleone crime family.
-When organized crime family patriarch, Vito Corleone barely survives an attempt on his life, his youngest son, Michael steps in to take care of the would-be killers, launching a campaign of bloody revenge."
-      "title": "The Godfather",
+When organized crime family patriarch, Vito Corleone barely survives an attempt on his life, his youngest son, Michael steps in to take care of the would-be killers, launching a campaign of bloody revenge.", "title": "The Godfather",
       "voteAverage": 8.7,
       "voteCount": 12345,